-Anyway, all that aside, you’ve probably heard of Sheryl Sandberg and Lean In long before this review of it.
+Anyway, all that aside, you’ve probably heard of Sheryl Sandberg and Lean In Women, Work, and the Will to Lead long before this review of it.
 If you haven’t, she is the Chief Operating Officer at Facebook (and made a whopping $845 million last year), and now become something of a spokesperson for equality for women in the workplace.

 You won’t be surprised to know that I sit on the boards of exactly no companies (billion dollar ones or otherwise), I haven’t dressed up for work in three years, and my coworkers are more likely to spit chewed raisins into my hand than to offer me stock options (my mother is wondering why I even have raisins in my house.
 Okay, okay, I’m lying about the raisins.
 It’s probably chewed cranberries).

-And yet, I found this book totally fascinating and useful, both as a work-at-home mom and as a parent of two daughters.
+And yet, I found Lean In totally fascinating and useful, both as a work-at-home mom and as a parent of two daughters.